erikdubois/Ultimate-Linux-Mint-17.3/README.md

 In this downloadfolder you will find an installationscript as well i.e. Auto_LinuxMint_Rebecca_cinnamon_aurora.sh

 But basically unpack the zip file.
-Change the name of the unpacked folder to "Aurora" and make the hidden folder .conky and place it in in there.
+Make the hidden folder .conky (if it does not exist yet) and place the folder aurora in there.

 Install conky-manager that will make life easy.